 Throughout the year, JAF raises funds from individual donors and foundations.
 In addition to the list of funding sources below, JAF engages the community three times a year through a Passover, Rosh Hashanah and Chanukah/End of Year Appeal.
 We are uniquely positioned to request, receive and disburse community dollars.

 JAF provides an efficient and responsive way for people to fulfill mitzvot and Jewish teachings by coordinating a process that discretely, respectfully and confidentially provides financial resources to members of the community experiencing dire financial challenges and overwhelming financial expenses.

 Foundations providing support in 2020 include:

-Living in 55+ zip codes in Western PA Impacted by grants
+Living in more than 55 zip codes in Western PA